-1. Chairperson
+- 1. Chairperson

 - a.
 The chairperson, with the advice and consent of the faculty, shall be the chief administrative officer of the Department.
 They shall serve as its principal officer, authorizing all regular expenditures, preparing an annual budget and an annual financial report at the end of each fiscal year, scheduling faculty assignments, and related responsibilities.
-The Chairperson shall make every effort to be transparent by making these reports, budgets, and expenditures available for faculty review. - b.
+The Chairperson shall make every effort to be transparent by making these reports, budgets, and expenditures available for faculty review.

+- b.
 The Chairperson shall coordinate the academic program of the Department.
-They shall serve as liaison officer and departmental officer (or shall designate such representatives) to officers and bodies outside the Department. - c.
-The Chairperson will report to the Department at the last meeting of each academic year regarding the total academic program and budget as developed with the advice and consent of the appropriate committees. - d.
-The Chairperson is directly responsible to the Dean for the following areas: - i.
-Strategic planning - ii.
-Academic program development and growth - iii.
-Space and budget - iv.
-Faculty development and performance - v.
-Academic issues acting Chairperson of the Department in the Chairperson's absence.
+They shall serve as liaison officer and departmental officer (or shall designate such representatives) to officers and bodies outside the Department.

+- c.
+The Chairperson will report to the Department at the last meeting of each academic year regarding the total academic program and budget as developed with the advice and consent of the appropriate committees.

+- d.
+The Chairperson is directly responsible to the Dean for the following areas:

+- i.
+Strategic planning

+- ii.
+Academic program development and growth

+- iii.
+Space and budget

+- iv.
+Faculty development and performance

+- v.
+Academic issues

+- 2. Associate Chairperson

+- a.
+The Associate Chairperson is an elected member of the Faculty who answers directly to the Chairperson of the department but carries out a distinct scope of work.

+- b.
+The Associate Chairperson will be responsible for accountability measures related to institutional effectiveness, assume responsibility for the public image of the Department, and serve as acting Chairperson of the Department in the Chairperson's absence.

+- 3. Program Directors

+- a.
+Program Directors oversees the academic and programmatic components of the program and report to the Department Chairperson with respect to the following:

+- i.
+Recruitment, admissions, and retention

+- ii.
+Policy and procedures

+- iii.
+Administration of the program of studies

+- 4. Departmental Committees